Asahi Kasei (OTCMKTS:AHKSY) Upgraded to Buy at Zacks Investment Research

-Asahi Kasei (OTCMKTS:AHKSY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Wednesday, Zacks.com reports.
-The firm presently has a $21.00 price objective on the stock.
-Zacks Investment Research‘s target price would indicate a potential upside of 12.30% from the company’s previous close.
+Asahi Kasei (OTCMKTS:AHKSY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The brokerage currently has a $22.00 target price on the stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 10.83% from the stock’s current price.

 According to Zacks, “ASAHI KASEI CORPORATION, provides innovative solutions based in chemistry and materials science to a diverse range of markets including fibers, chemicals, consumer products, housing, construction, electronics, and health care.
 On October 1, 2003, all core operations were transferred to wholly owned constituent corporations as autonomous operating business units.
 Asahi Kasei Corporation, as the parent company, functions as a holding company for group operations.
 An Independent Businesses Group not included in the constituent corporations provides group services. “